-Douglas R. Cavener, Verne M. Willaman Dean, Eberly College of Science
+Tracy Langkilde, Verne M. Willaman Dean, Eberly College of Science

 The Eberly College of Science provides instruction and research opportunities in the biological, mathematical, physical and interdisciplinary sciences.
 The college offers undergraduates sixteen majors that lead to the B.S. degree, with several options, and Mathematics can lead to either the B.S. or B.A. degree.
 Fourteen minors for undergraduates that can broaden their learning are also offered.
 The college strives to provide students with the knowledge and experiences that will enable them to be scientifically-trained leaders and innovators who advance the frontiers of science and make a difference in the world.
 Our faculty, staff, and students work together to learn, create, and apply knowledge in the basic sciences.
 Graduates of our programs use their strong foundation and critical thinking skills in a wide range of careers.
-Many graduates continue their education in graduate or professional schools, while others choose from a variety of careers in industry, government, or education
+Many graduates continue their education in graduate or professional schools, while others choose from a variety of careers in industry, government, or education.

 Mission and Goals